 - Consults with vendors, distributors, and users regarding the purchase of computer hardware, software and networks;

-- Integrates new systems into the current hardware/software systems and manual/paper systems in use;
+- Integrates new system into the current hardware/software systems and manual/paper systems in use;

 - Develops appropriate tests to assure the system’s reliability;

-- Assembles and installs microcomputer systems, including connection of the central processing unit with all peripheral equipment such as printers, displays, and external disk drives;
+- Assembles and installs microcomputer systems including connection of central processing unit with all peripheral equipment such as printers, displays, and external disk drives;

-- Installs hardware and peripheral components, loads software packages, such as operating systems, word processing, or spreadsheet programs, onto the computer;
+- Installs hardware and peripheral components, loads software packages, such as operating systems, word processing, or spreadsheet program into computer;

 - Provides support and assistance to individuals and groups using the network;